bonitasoft/bonita-doc/md/processes.md

 1. Go to _BPM_>_Processes_ (Administrators) or _Processes_ (Process Managers),
 2. Select the process to delete by checking the tickbox next to the process
 3. Click on the _Delete_ button
+4. After making sure that the deletion is safe, click on the _Delete_ button in the confirmation modal window

 You can also delete the process in the _More details_ view of a disabled process by clicking on the _Delete_ button, then click on the _Delete_ button to confirm in the modal window.